 Though you certainly don’t need to wash your waterproof jacket and trousers after every use, it’s a common misconception that washing them will cause damage.
 In fact, you can machine wash your waterproof jacket and trousers trousers so long as you take a few precautions, and doing so might make them function better.
 In this article, we walk you through how to wash your waterproof jacket and trousers so they’re fresh for your next adventure, and still keep you dry on rainy days.

-Oftentimes, we avoid putting our waterproof gear in the washing machine for fear it will wash off the Durable Water Repellent (DWR) treatment, but it may actually be the dirt on your waterproof trousers that’s causing the problem by covering up the DWR.
-If you’ve noticed that your waterproof trousers are letting moisture in and you haven’t washed them in a long time, don’t throw them away or re-waterproof them just yet.
+Oftentimes, we avoid putting our waterproof gear in the washing machine for fear it will wash off the Durable Water Repellent (DWR) treatment, but it may actually be the dirt on your waterproof trousers and jacket that’s causing the problem by covering up the DWR.
+If you’ve noticed that your waterproofs are letting moisture in and you haven’t washed them in a long time, don’t throw them away or re-waterproof them just yet.
 Start by washing them and you might find they act like new again.

 1. Buy a gear clear for technical outerwear

-In preparation for washing your waterproof trousers, it’s important to know that you never want to use ordinary detergent, as this actually can break down the waterproof coating.
+In preparation for washing your waterproof jacket and trousers, it’s important to know that you never want to use ordinary detergent, as this actually can break down the waterproof coating.
 Get yourself a gear cleaner designed for outerwear.

-2. Prepare your waterproof trousers
+2. Prepare your waterproof jacket and trousers

 Using a soft brush or damp cloth, brush off any dirt or dust that you’ve picked up on the trail.
 Close any zips and fasten any flaps, poppers or buttons.